On behalf of the management team and all staff of Uganda Electricity Distribution Company Limited (UEDCL), I welcome you to our social website.

 The company operates a certified ISO 9001:2015 creosote wood pole treatment plant at Lugogo on a commercial basis which produces high quality wooded poles which are resistant to the tough tropical weather conditions; and are fitted with high technology tracking chip (the Radio Frequency Identification Tagger) in order to have a complete register of all the poles from production up to deployment in the field.

-Additionally, UEDCL is also a power distributor in the 8 service territories made up of 61 districts across the country outside the concession areas mainly in the rural areas.
-These areas include the formally off-grid stations that were envisaged to be loss making areas due to low energy consumption that could limit the operator to breakeven; however, UEDCL has turned them around to the extent that now all the operational expenses are covered within the tariff without relying on subsidies.
+Additionally, UEDCL is also a power distributor in the 9 service territories made up of 74 districts across the country outside the concession areas mainly in the rural areas.
+These areas include the formally off-grid stations that were envisaged to be loss making areas due to low energy consumption that could limit the operator to breakeven; however, UEDCL has turned them around to the extent that, now all the operational expenses are covered within the tariff without relying on subsidies.

-At the same time the company is keeping a state of readiness as a government body to takeover any distribution company that fails to meet its mandate and performance as prescribed by the regulator and/or the government or through its agent (REA).
-A case in point, in March 2017, UEDCL took over the operation of 3 services territories from a private operator and within two years, these areas are now up to standard.
+At the same time the company is keeping a state of readiness as a government institution to takeover any distribution company that fails to meet its mandate and performance as prescribed by the regulator and/or the government.
+A case in point, in March 2017 and April 2021, UEDCL took over the operation of 4 (four) services territories from private operators and now, these areas have been turned around operating efficiently and they are commercially viable.

 There are cases were the government through the budget allocation or from other sources of financing, secures funds, and UEDCL is requested to be the executing agency; a job that has been successful and timely done, notably for some projects like West Nile network upgrades and Achwa II power evacuation line.